Last updated: July 3, 2026

 Mole Tactics & Strategy: If you're the Mole and you're speaking first, you're in a tough spot.
 Try broad, open-ended clues (objects, living things, places).
 If you're near the end of the order, it's much easier to guess the word from the clues already given.
 If you're a Villager, your clue shouldn't be too obvious (the Mole will instantly get it) or too unrelated (your own group might vote you out by mistake).

-2. Curse Mode: Fun Dares and Accusations
+2. Curse Mode: Secret Dares and Sneaky Performances

 Core Rules: